goauthentik/client-go/docs/PlexSourceConnection.md

 ### NewPlexSourceConnection

-`func NewPlexSourceConnection(pk int32, user int32, source Source, identifier string, plexToken string, ) *PlexSourceConnection`
+`func NewPlexSourceConnection(pk int32, user int32, source PlexSourceConnectionSource, identifier string, plexToken string, ) *PlexSourceConnection`

 NewPlexSourceConnection instantiates a new PlexSourceConnection object This constructor will assign default values to properties that have it defined,